Brain-Development-and-Disorders-Lab/Neurocog.js/README.md

 $ yarn add neurocog
 ```

-To get started with the library, import it at the top of the file containing a `jsPsych.init(...)` function call.
+The library is contained in the `Experiment` class.
+To get started, import it at the top of the file containing a `jsPsych.init(...)` function call.

 ```js
 import { Experiment } from 'neurocog';